axonivy-market/intellix-connector/axonivy-intellix-product/README.md

 # Intellix Connector

-The Axon Ivy IDP (Intelligent Document Processing) module efficiently and easily extracts and classifies your documents in any business process.
+With this connector to DocuWare Intelligent Indexing you can efficiently and easily extract keywords in your documents in any business process.
 This connector:

-- Is based on the [Intelligent Indexing](https://start.docuware.com/docuware-intelligent-indexing) component of DocuWare.
+- is based on the [Intelligent Indexing](https://start.docuware.com/docuware-intelligent-indexing) component of DocuWare.
-- Recognizes the content of documents such as invoices without prior training
+- recognizes the content of documents such as invoices without prior training
-- Requires an additional, paid license key
+- requires an additional, paid license key
-- Includes a customizable starter kit to help you quickly integrate it into your Axon Ivy processes
+- includes a customizable starter kit to help you quickly integrate it into your Axon Ivy processes

 ## Demo